angelovangel/nxf-tgs/README.md

 nextflow run angelovangel/nxf-tgs --samplesheet path/to/samplesheet.csv --fastq path/to/fastq_pass -entry report
 ```
 This will run `merge_reads` + `report` and no asembly and mapping...

+## Run in EPI2ME

+You can import and run the pipeline using GUI in [EPI2ME](https://labs.epi2me.io/downloads/).
+There is also a test dataset to try if all works - after importing select 'Options' --> 'Run demo analysis'.